Altuve, Astros show up in World Series, win Game 3 in DC 4-1

 “José’s the heart and soul of what we do,” Hinch said.
 “It was his turn to be a catalyst.”

-Greinke, the 2009 AL Cy Young Award winner, only lasted 4 2/3 innings, and allowed seven hits and three walks, but managed to yield just one run.
-He was followed by five relievers who combined to give up two hits across 4 1/3 scoreless innings.
+Greinke, the 2009 AL Cy Young Award winner, allowed seven hits and three walks in 4 2/3 innings, but managed to yield just one run.
+He was followed by five relievers who combined to give up two hits and zero runs the rest of the way.

 Josh James earned the win, striking out Ryan Zimmerman with two aboard to end the fifth.